-We’ve stayed here twice, once in the historic wing (the Lodge), which has a fascinating story, and once is the new wing (the Inn), with modern conveniences and pool-side rooms.
+We’ve stayed here twice, once in the historic wing (now closed due to hurrican edamage) and once is the new wing, with modern conveniences and pool-side rooms.

 Both sections share the attractive screened pool, an excellent buffet breakfast and easy access to outdoors activities.